Apprentice Frequently Asked Questions

 Most programmes require GCSE grade C/4 (or equivalent) in Maths and English, but if you do not have these qualifications our team will support you to gain these skills alongside your Apprenticeship.

 We also offer traineeships, designed to get those who do not yet meet programme requirements, or lack confidence, up to speed; providing work experience and lessons in Maths and English.
-Also known as a pre-apprenticeship, the short course should enable you to progress onto a Level 2 Apprenticeship.
+Also known as a Pre Apprenticeship, this short course should enable you to progress onto a Level 2 Apprenticeship.
 Traineeships are available to under 24 year olds, and can range in duration, from 6 weeks up to 6 months.

 - How long will an Apprenticeship last?

-The duration of an Apprenticeship programme varies depending on your course, but is typically between 12-18 months.
-However, many of the higher Level 4 and Level 5 Apprenticeships are longer than this.
+The duration of an Apprenticeship programme varies depending on your course, but is typically between 12 – 36 months.
+However, some of our Apprenticeship programmes are longer than this.

 - What are the benefits of an Apprenticeship?